Sunday, June 9–Saturday, 15, 2024

 This exciting lab allows campers to learn about and even see the many different types of parasites, both internal and external.
 These may be worms or even ticks and other creatures, but as a veterinarian, one must know the many different ones and how they affect the patient.
 During this lab the campers will become a parasite detective to discover if their dog has any parasites.

 Spending a week on the greatest Big 10 University campus is fun, but now you get to know the fun facts about our great University.
 There are many sites to see.
-Along with your camp team, you will race the other camp teams to complete this scavenger hunt for some cool prizes.
+Along with your camp team, you will take creative pictures to compete against other camp teams for some cool prizes.

 Every veterinarian must know how to run an operating room.
 As the surgeon the veterinarian must follow strict rules in order to stay sterile.
 During this session, campers get to learn how to properly scrub into a surgery as well as how to gown and glove.
 This is a fun time as campers learn just how hard it is to not touch things which are not sterile and more importantly how long you have to wash your hands before surgery.
 This is definitely a great photo op as you will look the part of a young surgeon.